-Description: Plans and specifications for a light and fog signal on a submarine foundation to mark the entrance to Green Bay were begun in 1934.
-A circular pier with a diameter of fifty feet was constructed at the old St. Paul dock on South Adams Street in Green Bay.
+Description: Plans and specifications for a light and fog signal on a submarine foundation to mark the entrance to Green Bay were begun in 1934, and work on a circular pier with a diameter of fifty feet soon commenced at the old St. Paul dock on South Adams Street in Green Bay.
 To construct the pier, an octagonal timber grillage was first built of twelve-by-twelve-inch timbers to a height of twenty-four inches.
 Atop this base, steel forms for creating a three-foot-thick circular wall of concrete were assembled to a height of thirty feet, and inside this a heavy timber crib was constructed.

-The lighthouse resting atop the pier has a circular base, of a smaller diameter than the pier, topped by a cylindrical tower.
-The first story of the base is concrete and interrupted by portholes that provide light for the basement story within the pier, while the second story is a steel structure lined with masonry.
+The lighthouse resting atop the pier has a circular base of a smaller diameter than the pier and is topped by a cylindrical tower.
+The first story of the lighthouse’s base is concrete and is interrupted by portholes that provide light for the basement story within the pier, while the second story is a steel structure lined with masonry.
 The conical steel tower is surmounted by a lantern room that has a focal plane of seventy-two feet, and atop this a skeletal structure for a radiobeacon projects skyward.

 After the Coast Guard took charge of the country’s lighthouses in 1939, Green Bay Harbor Entrance Lighthouse was typically staffed by a couple of coastguardsmen who lived in the circular portion of the tower, serving alternating duties of two-weeks-on and two-weeks-off.
 The station was automated in 1979.
 Today, the lighthouse displays an occulting red light with a four-second period, and the fog signal sounds a two-second blast every fifteen second when needed during the navigation season that runs from April 1 to November 1.